Pumpkin Seed Oil Nutrition and Dosage

 Most men, especially those experiencing hair loss or prostate problems, would benefit from a little less dihydrotestosterone in their bodies.
 Snacking on pumpkin seeds or regularly using pumpkin seed oil is a simple way to get more DHT blocking beta-sitosterol into your diet.

-Roasted Styrian pumpkin seed oil is considered quite a delicacy.
+Roasted Styrian pumpkin seed oil like this is considered quite a delicacy.
 The flavor is rich and nutty and far more intense than regular bland salad oils.

 It should not be used as a frying oil, but can be added to the end of cooking to dishes like soups and sauces for a wonderful flavor and extra nutrition.
 The oil is particularly good drizzled over salads, perhaps with a little fresh lemon juice, to make an amazing salad dressing.